UMD-ARLIS/Graph-Benchmarking-Project/README.md

 Drag and drop that into the interface.
 To update, just edit it in the jabref editor and save (ctrl+s)

+# Ways of Work

 ## Writing

-We'll cover in more detail when we get to it.
+We'll cover in more detail if/when we get to it.

-If you're new to LaTeX we can use Overleaf to get started (Link Here)
+If you're new to LaTeX we can use Overleaf to get started: [Link to Overleaf](https://overleaf.com)

 ## Coding